GRIDAPPSD/gridappsd-training/module-content/docs/source/services/app-deconfliction/README.md

 4.2.1.
 Intercepts CIM “DifferenceBuilder” messages that are normally sent to simulations.
 These messages are the setpoint requests by the applications.
 The message intercept will be implemented by modifying the GOSS-HELICS bridge for the GridAPPS-D platform.

-4.2.2.For the “Cooperative” stage of deconfliction, messages will be sent between the deconfliction service and applications (two-way messaging) on the GridAPPS-D message bus in order to perform deconfliction.
+4.2.2.
+For the “Cooperative” stage of deconfliction, messages will be sent between the deconfliction service and applications (two-way messaging) on the GridAPPS-D message bus in order to perform deconfliction.
 The details of these messages have not been established.

 **5.**       **Application Interface**